-Home insurance premiums generally reflect the risk that a claim will be filed on your policy.
+Home insurance premiums generally reflect the risk that a claim occurs on your policy.
 Since the CDC says that drowning is the second most common cause of death in children under age 14, it makes sense that insurers would charge more for that risk with higher premiums.

 If you're thinking of getting a hot tub, an umbrella policy is a great way to increase coverage without paying a whole lot more in premiums due to high liability limits.
 You can often purchase a $1 million in coverage for only $150-$300/year.

 Many insurance companies will ask that you take particular measures to help mitigate risks and keep people safer around your hot tub.
 Some of those may include:

 - Adding a fence (check about specific height requirements, usually over 4 feet)

 - Put a locking mechanism on the gate